-This tutorial will help you in setting up and installing the latest version of Python on Ubuntu and its derivatives, including Linux Mint and elementary OS.
-If you love Linux, you may also look at the article on using Linux shell commands in Python.
+This tutorial will help you set up and install the latest version of Python on Ubuntu and its derivatives, including Linux Mint and elementary OS.
+If you love Linux, you may also look at the article using Linux shell commands in Python.

 Installing Python on Ubuntu and Linux Mint

 This tutorial is done on Ubuntu 16.04.
 It should work on all Ubuntu derivatives, including Linux Mint, Pop!_OS, elementary OS, and more.

 Ubuntu, Linux Mint, and many other Linux OS come pre-installed with some version of Python.
 The only thing you need to verify is if it’s the latest version.
 To check the current version installed on your computer, launch ‘Terminal’ and type the following command:

 You should see a lot of output in the terminal but pay attention to the Python version_number, followed by the date.

 Python 3.5.2 (default, Nov 17 2016, 17:05:23)

-But as of when this article was written, the Python version available at the official website is Version 3.6.0.
+But as of when this article was written, the Python version available on the official website is Version 3.6.0.
 It’s always a good idea to have the latest version to get full features.

 The easiest way of installing Python in Ubuntu and its derivatives is by using the apt-get command.
 Of course, there is also a long way to download and install it manually.
-We shall discuss both the methods here.
+We shall discuss both methods here.

 METHOD 1: Using the apt-get command